digitalcredentials/issuer-coordinator/README.md

 TENANT_SEED_ECON101=z1AjQUBZCNoiyPUC8zbbF29gLdZtHRqT6yPdFGtqJa5VfQ6
 ```

-The seed value is exactly the value of the `seed` property for the key you generated in the [Generate a new key](#generate-a-new-key) step, which from the `did:key` example in that section, would be:
+The seed value is exactly the value of the `seed` property for the key you generated in the [Generate New Key](#generate-new-key) step, which from the `did:key` example in that section, would be:

 ```
 "seed": "z1AjQUBZCNoiyPUC8zbbF29gLdZtHRqT6yPdFGtqJa5VfQ6"